Promoting student success and personal development is a priority at every UMA Center

 - Basic spreadsheet applications (Excel and Google Sheets).

 - Use of communication applications such as Zoom and Google Hangout.

 - Accessing online student resources such as the distance reference librarian and online tutors.

 Please call the center at 282-4111 or email firstname.lastname@example.org to confirm the availability of help.

 Available By Appointment.
 Please call the center at 282-4111 or email email@example.com to schedule an appointment.

 Distance tutoring at your convenience via the computer:

 With extended hours, VAWLTers support writers via phone, email, shared documents, live-chat, and/or video conference — whatever works best for you.
 In addition, the VAWLT website has loads of resources for college writers.
 Contact a VAWLTer »

 Online tutoring is now available in most courses via a national program called NetTutor.
 NetTutor has been around for over 20 years and is used by colleges all over the country.
 Tutors have a minimum of a Bachelor’s degree in the subject they tutor and are available to assist via video, audio or chat.
 To access this resource, click on the NetTutor link in your course menu.

-If you have questions about this resource or experience any difficulty accessing Net Tutor, please contact Colleen Coffey at 262-7825 or email@example.com.
+f you have questions about this resource or experience any difficulty accessing Net Tutor, please contact Sherrie Brann at 621-3066 or firstname.lastname@example.org.